-There is growing consensus that putting up in sets is not an origin-conferring operation, and that there is no need for a specific rule.
-Three delegations, however, maintain their request for a specific sets and kits rule.
+There was growing consensus that putting up in sets was not origin-conferring, and that there was no need for a specific rule as well as for reference in Rule 2(d) of Appendix 2.
+Three delegations reserved their positions.